pusher/pusher-http-java/README.md

 ### Additional options

-There are additional options wich can be set on the `Pusher` object once constructed:
+There are additional options which can be set on the `Pusher` object once constructed:

 #### Cluster or host